Xyvir/iex.run/.github/readme.md

 ## todo:

+- fix CMD stub to allow for either -L or https:// invocations from cmd.exe
 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
 - add metaparameter instructions to readme.